The Fifth Batch of New Hymns!

 How many wards sang new hymns each week?

 The following plot show what percentage of wards sang from each of the new batches of hymns, per week, since June 2024 when the new hymns started getting rolled out.
 I’ve included data from all batches just so you can compare them to each other.
-There’s not a lot to see quite yet because it’s only been one week, but the fact that that orange dot is so low means it’s doing worse than the first and second batches.
+There’s not a lot to see quite yet because it’s only been a few weeks, but we an already see some cool trends.

 Here’s another version of the same plot but instead of the actual dates, it’s in terms of how many weeks since the batches came out.
 This version of the plot is useful to spot any parallel trends across the batches, especially in the first few weeks of their release.